 5. Cross-talk between channels at high volume is normal in these Marantz receivers (and many other models from the 1970s).
 Most often it is due to the design and used components.
 As long as cross-talk is not bothersome, there is nothing to worry about.
 If it becomes bothersome, it could indicate a malfunction.

 6. The “old wardrobe” smell after warming up also happens quite often.
 It usually disappears after a few days or weeks of regular use, when all moisture evaporates.
 In extreme cases the receiver requires a thorough cleaning, but we understand that in this particular case the smell has already disappeared.

-In short, if the faults mentioned by Mr. Grzegorz are not annoying, our recommendations are limited to cleaning the sockets and the volume potentiometer, and moving the non-original foot to the back.
-We recommond setting voltage selector (rear panel) to 240V.
-An additional thing that is always worth doing after purchasing a used amplifier or receiver is to check the DC offset and quiescent current and, if necessary, adjust to specs.
+In short, if the faults Grzegorz mentions are not annoying, our recommendations are limited to cleaning the sockets and the volume potentiometer, and moving the non-original foot to the back.
+We recommend setting voltage selector (rear panel) to 240V.
+An additional thing always worth doing after purchasing a used amplifier or receiver is to check the DC offset and quiescent current and, if necessary, adjust to specs.
 But this is for people who have some experience and at least a multimeter.
 And of course, it should be done with great caution – it is quite easy to cause a short during measurements and fry the outputs.